lobsters/lobsters/README.md

 * See `config/initializers/production.rb.sample` for GitHub/Twitter integration help.

+* You probably want to use [git-imerge](https://lobste.rs/s/dbm2d4) to pull in changes from Lobsters to your site.

 #### Administration

 Basic moderation happens on-site, but most other administrative tasks require use of the rails console in production.